-Dr. Ahmed is a Professor of Emergency Medicine, Medical Simulation Fellowship Director, and Associate Director of Simulation in the school of Interprofessional Education.
+Dr. Ahmed is a Professor of Emergency Medicine, Simulation Division Chief, Medical Simulation Fellowship Director, and Director of Simulation in the Interprofessional Practice and Education Center.

 Dr. Ahmed was born and raised in Cleveland, Ohio.
 He completed his undergraduate degree at John Carroll University and completed his medical school training at the Lake Erie College of Osteopathic Medicine.
 During college and medical school Dr. Ahmed served as a combat medic in the U.S. Army Reserves.
 He completed his residency in emergency medicine at Summa Akron City Hospital in Akron, OH.
 He then went on to complete his medical simulation fellowship at Harvard Medical School and his masters in health professions education (MHPE) at the University of Illinois at Chicago.